dbossap/dbos-performance/proposal.md

 ### Postgresql-as-a-Service is robust and intelligent enough to remain up and running

 In a cluster we have two postgresql nodes running.
-One node runs as a primary and other node runs as a secondary (also called as a hot standby).
-Secondary node is replicating primary with replication set to asynchronous mode.
-Primary node failure is mitigated by promoting secondary node to primary.
+One node runs as a primary and other node runs as a standby (also called as a hot standby). standby node is replicating primary with replication set to asynchronous mode.
+Primary node failure is mitigated by promoting standby node to primary.
 So cluster is up and running always.
 To detect the the failure [pgpool] is used which continusly checks the heartbeat of postgresql process.
 We have [pgpool] running in three nodes inorder to form consensus.
 Refer below figure for more understanding.

 [![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/clusterSetup2.png?raw=true)](https://nodesource.com/products/nsolid)